 – Consider what you will do with your pet if you PCS, TDY or deploy.

 – What is the guest policy?
 Having visitors should not be an issue, but your friend’s stay might be limited.
 Some guest policies are stricter and property owners may want your visitors to sign in and not stay for longer than two weeks.
 Others will be more lenient.
 The details should be covered in your lease agreement.
-Gust parking needs to be discussed as well.
+Guest parking needs to be discussed as well.

 THRIFT SAVINGS PLAN (TSP)